-During the six months ended June 30, 2017, there have been no material changes in our contractual obligations, other than in the ordinary course of business, from those disclosed in our 2016 Annual Report on Form 10-K. See Note 6.
-Debt and Note 7.
+During the nine months ended September 30, 2017, there have been no material changes in our contractual obligations, other than the Asset Purchase Agreement, the Amendment and in the ordinary course of business, from those disclosed in our 2016 Annual Report on Form 10-K. See Note 7.
+Debt and Note 8.
 Commitments and Contingencies, within the notes to the unaudited condensed consolidated financial statements, as well as the Contractual Obligations section within Part II, "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2016 Annual Report on Form 10-K, for further detail on operating lease obligations and obligations under noncancelable service contracts.